atolab/cdds/examples/helloworld/helloworld.rst

 These are generated files.
-How they are generated is not really important at this point and will be explained later in the DataType chapter.
+How they are generated is not really important at this point and will be explained later in the :ref:`Hello World DataType` chapter.
 The c source is normally of no interest to the application developer anyway.

 The HelloWorldData.h, however, does contain some information that the application developer depends on.
 For one, it contains